muratoner/My-Notes/OnlineServices.md

 ## Performance Test
 - [pingdom](https://tools.pingdom.com/) - Test the load time of that page, analyze it and find bottlenecks.
 - [GTmetrix](https://gtmetrix.com/) - Analyze your siteâ€™s speed and make it faster.
 GTmetrix gives you insight on how well your site loads and provides actionable recommendations on how to optimize it.
+- [Simpe DNS Plus](http://simpledns.com) - This function will trace the DNS delegation for a domain name from the Internet DNS root servers down to the DNS servers responsible (authoritative) for the domain.
+This can be useful to find out if a domain is delegated correctly.